Mnux9/JEPT/README.md

 # TO FIX:

-Display the end time in UTC too
+Make the Prediction end time in UTC too, in local for now